a-s-t-e-y-a/infoB-J-P/README.md

 Welcome to your project!
 This README provides information on how to get started and perform common tasks.
 ## notes

-use only yarn for this
+use only pnpm for this
 ## Getting Started

 Follow these steps to get your project up and running: